Flash1714/EndlessRunnerProject/README.md

 # EndlessRunnerProject

-Making an endless runner in unity
+Making an endless runner in unity.

+Followed the tutorial from : https://youtu.be/5M7vX_z6B9I to get started with unity.

+This is not the entire project.
+I have only uploaded the assets folder so that I can access the code whenever I need.